Shares of Bed Bath & Beyond dip on restructuring, stock sale

 Board member Sue Gove took over as interim CEO, replacing Mark Tritton.
 Bed Bath & Beyond hired Tritton in late 2019.
 He’d previously been the chief merchandising officer at Target where the more than 30 new brands he introduced were key in that company’s revitalization.

-The company said Chief Operating Office John Hartmann is leaving the company, and it’s eliminating the position.
+The company said that it is still searching for a permanent CEO.
+Chief Operating Office John Hartmann is leaving the company, and it’s eliminating that position.

 Shares fell more than 19%, or $2.37 to $9.74 in premarket trading on Wednesday, after closing down more than 9%, or $1.24 to $12.11 in regular markets Tuesday.